doge-lord/angular-typescript/README.md

 - typings

 ### Steps:
-1. Run "npm install" on the command line for the first time to download dependencies and build application.
+1. Run `npm install` on the command line for the first time to download dependencies and build application.
-2. Run "npm run serve" to start the web app
+2. Run `npm run serve` to start the web app